Gloo - The Memory Company

 Was there some strange confluence of magnetic forces deep below the ground conspiring to make Fitzroy North the memory mecca of Australia?

-In an effort to uncover the truth, I quizzed several of them hoping to discover some great new method for making names stick.
+Or were these strange people the guardians of some long lost magical memory technique for remembering people's names?
+In an effort to uncover the truth, I quizzed several of them hoping to discover some great new method for making people's names stick.

 Alas I was disappointed.